 - (6) Applying the statutory requirements and the Court's six-factor test discussed in Plain Dealer and Besser, the Commission has held that motions for protective orders with respect to AEPS reports should be granted for projected data, but denied for any current or historical data that has been publicly disclosed, such as a company's historical intrastate sales or REC requirements that are a mathematical function of publicly-reported sales.
-See, e.g., Direct Energy Services, LLC, Case No. 12-1233-EL-ACP, Finding and Order (December 11, 2013) at 5-6. - (7) With respect to the instant case, we find that the Company's motion should be granted as the Company asserts that this information has not been publicly disclosed.
+See, e.g., Direct Energy Services, LLC, Case No. 12-1233-EL-ACP, Finding and Order (December 11, 2013) at 5-6. - (7) With respect to the instant case, we find that the Company's motion should be granted, as the Company asserts that this information has not been publicly disclosed.
 Ohio Adm.Code 4901-1-24(F) provides that, unless otherwise ordered, protective orders issued pursuant to Ohio Adm.Code 4901-1-24(D) automatically expire after 24 months.
-Therefore, confidential treatment shall be afforded to the materials filed under seal on April 15, 2013, for a period ending two years from the issuance of this order.
-Any motion to extend such period of confidential treatment must be filed at least 45 days in advance of the expiration date, pursuant to Ohio Adm.Code 4901-1-24(F), or this information may be released without prior notice. - (8) While we are granting the Company's motion with respect to the supporting data in Exhibit A of its report as discussed above, Dominion is advised that the submission of such data is not necessary for Staff's review, and need not be included in future AEPS reports.
-Further, we note that Dominion filed its ten-year compliance plan for 2012, pursuant to Ohio Adm.Code 4901:1-40-03(C), concurrent with its AEPS report, but in a separate docket under Case No. 13-907-EL-ACP.
-Dominion is advised that, for administrative convenience in future periods, the Company should file any compliance plan with its AEPS report in a single docket.
+Therefore, confidential treatment shall be afforded for a period ending two years from the issuance of this order.
+Any motion to extend such period of confidential treatment must be filed at least 45 days in advance of the expiration date, pursuant to Ohio Adm.Code 4901-1-24(F), or this information may be released without prior notice. - (8) While we are granting the Company's motion with respect to the supporting data as discussed above, DPLER is advised that the submission of such data is not necessary for Staff's review, and need not be included in future AEPS reports.
+Further, we note that DPLER filed its ten-year compliance plan for 2012, pursuant to Ohio Adm.Code 4901:1-40-03(C), concurrent with its AEPS report, but in a separate docket under Case No. 13-874-EL-ACP.
+DPLER is advised that for administrative convenience in future periods, the Company should file any compliance plan with its AEPS report in a single docket.